Kudzaishe96/Air-Flow_Apache_Spark_Chess_Data_Engineering/README.md

 ### Azure Resources
 -SQL Database

+### Docker
+1. Compose a docker image which countains spark, airflow,postgress
+2. Use port 8080 to have access to arflow and configure the spark connection
+3. Use Aiflow to trigger the job and monitor the job

 ### Data Extraction and Cleaning
 1. Call out various Api cals from chess.com
 2. Convert the data to pandas to spark dataframes